 Resident Parking Permits

-If you live in a property whereby you do not have suitable off-street parking and you live adjacent to or close to a Council car park, then you may be able to purchase a Residents Parking Permit.
-This page explains what you need to do in order to buy a resident parking permit.
+If you live in a property where you do not have suitable off-street parking and you live adjacent to or close to a Council car park, then you may be able to purchase a Resident Parking Permit.
+This page explains what you need to do in order to buy a Resident Parking Permit.

-Residents Parking Permits are available in the following car parks:
+Resident Parking Permits are available in the following car parks alongside the associated cost:

 Due to the size of the Leicester Road car park in Narborough we are only able to offer a limited number of Residents Parking Permits.
 Applications are open to specific addresses and where no alternative parking is available (for example on-street parking or driveway).
 Normal residence qualification requirements also apply.
 Please contact the Parking Team at the Council for further information.